scott2000/answerset/README.md

 ## Config

-There are a few special features which can be enabled/disabled in the Add-on config in Anki:
+There are a few special features which can be enabled/disabled in the add-on config in Anki:

 * [Lenient Validation](doc/lenient_validation.md) *(Enabled by default)*